How waste companies can use Google Business Profile to build a national search presence through a framework of local listings.

 Essentially, you want to provide as much relevant information about the following details as possible for every location:

 You don’t have to fill out every field in the spreadsheet but you will be asked to fill in any empty cells that are missing required information or include invalid data.
-Once you’re done, hit the Select file in Google My Business and upload your locations.
+Once you’re done, hit the Select file in Google Business Profile and upload your locations.

 If your spreadsheet contains more than 10 different business locations, you can request bulk verification from Google.
-Once you’re verified, you can manage your locations from within Google My Business and any changes you make to your locations will appear on Google Maps and other relevant Google services.
+Once you’re verified, you can manage your locations from within Google Business Profile and any changes you make to your locations will appear on Google Maps and other relevant Google services.

 For example, you can make changes to contact details, add new photos or change business owners and this information is automatically updated in your Google Maps listings.

-To request bulk verification, head back to your Google My Business account and select one of your business locations and click Get verified.
+To request bulk verification, head back to your Google Business Profile account and select one of your business locations and click Get verified.
 Next, you’ll be asked to complete the verification form, which requires you to provide the following info:

 Once you’re done, submit your verification request form and wait for Google to respond, Keep in mind, it could take up to a week for your request to be processed and you’ll be contacted by email if there are any problems.